szabgab/workshops/image-manipulation-with-python-pil-pillow.md

 * Create an image with a single color background and text on it that can be posted on social networks to grab the attention of people.
-* Add straight lines to existing imagas to mark specific areas.
+* Add straight lines to existing images to mark specific areas.
 * Add rectangulars to image to mark objects.
 * Resize image.
 * Crop image.